Maintenance Report Guide

 What should a maintenance report include?

-Equipment name and ID
+Equipment name and identification number

 Maintenance type